Jon-Becker/research/papers/decoding-raw-calldata/decoding-raw-calldata.md

 _Note: knowledge of the EVM and Solidity/Vyper is assumed, but not required._

+> **_Disclaimer:_** The method presented in this paper is not perfect and may still have some ambiguity when it comes to decoding types.
+However, without the ABI or signature, this is the best we can do.

 ## Brief: EVM Calldata

 When interacting with an EVM contract, a caller must provide a set of arguments in order to invoke a function call.
 These arguments are encoded into a byte array known as the calldata, which is passed to the contract as part of the transaction.
 The contract can then access the calldata, and decode<sup>1</sup> it into its constituent types.